dristi211/DristisBooksStore/DristisBooksStore/README.txt

  modified the code and add Product to UnitOfWork and IUnitOfWork

  there was an error coming due to not added the Update method in the IProductRepository file

+ At 14:11

+ Created the ProductController and Modified the ProductController with the following code

+ [Area("Admin")]
+    public class ProductController : Controller
+    {
+        private readonly IUnitOfWork _unitOfWork;
+        private readonly IWebHostEnvironment _hostEnvironment;               //to upload images on the server inside wwwroot

+        public ProductController(IUnitOfWork unitOfWork, IWebHostEnvironment hostEnvironment)
+        {
+            _unitOfWork = unitOfWork;
+            _hostEnvironment = hostEnvironment;
+        }